nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `favourite`

 * Bring all persons marked as favourite to the front.
+Note that when the list is modified, e.g. some contacts are unfavourited, the user needs to use `favourite` command again to sort by favourite in the modified person list.

 Examples:
 * `favourite` followed by `favourite 2` brings the previously 2nd person who has been marked to the front (1st).